Star-Studded Leaderboard Making For Special U.S. Open Weekend

 “I just stayed really patient,” Scheffler said.
 “If a few more putts would have fallen in versus around the edge, it would have been a really special day.
 But 3-under was a good score for me, especially being 2-over through 6.”

-The projected cut line was set at 3-over par 143.
-And while there were a number of the top players at the top, a few of golf’s biggest names unfortunately won’t be around this weekend.
-Phil Mickelson finished the two days tournament 11-over 151.
+The cut line was set at 3-over par 143.
+And while there were a number of the game’s best players at the top, a few other big names won’t be around this weekend.
+Perhaps most notably is Phil Mickelson, who finished the two days 11-over 151.
 Tony Finau (5-over 145), Cameron Smith (6-over 146) and Tommy Fleetwood (7-over 147) all joined Mickelson on the wrong side of the cut line.